shaadmhd/Automation/README.md

 ### 1. Prepare Your Leads Data in Excel

 1. Locate the `leads.xlsx` file inside your project folder (the one you opened in VS Code).
-(You can access it using vs code as well, but for that go again to the extension page on vs code and search for 'Excel'.
-Install it and then you'll be able to access it right from the vs code from the bar between this code and the extension side bar where you'll see the 'leads.xlsx' file.
-If this was successful then go to step 3, if not just follow step 2)
 2.  **Open `leads.xlsx` with Microsoft Excel.**
 3. Fill in your lead data.
 Ensure you have the following columns with these exact names (case-sensitive):
     * `Name`